 Ways to Vacation on a Budget without going broke

 Go on a Staycation – Staycations are great.
 First, there is no travel.
 You save money on gas and travel.
 Since you already know the weather, there will not be clothing purchases.
 You are familiar with the area and hotels.
 You may know someone working there that can get you a discount.
+Check out our staycation printable for loads of ideas.

 Plan your vacations in the offseason and you will get better room rates.